YiliangLin/yilianglin-research-group/content/news/2023 Jianwei Accept the Offer/index.md

 ---
-title: Jianwei Ding accepted the offer as a Ph.D. student in Fall 2023.
+title: Jianwei Ding officially accepted the offer as a Ph.D. student for 2023 Fall.
 Welcome!
 date: 2023-04-10
 authors: "someone"
 ---

-Jianwei Ding accepted the offer and will joined ss as a Ph.D. student in fall 2023.
+Jianwei Ding officially accepted the offer and will joined ss as a Ph.D. student for 2023 fall.
 Welcome, Jianwei!

 <!--more-->